John de Grauntsete: Last years

-He was a noted benefactor of the Priory of Holy Trinity, now Christchurch Cathedral, Dublin.
+He was a noted benefactor of the Augustinian cathedral priory of Holy Trinity, Dublin, now Christ Church Cathedral, Dublin.
 After his wife's death in about 1335 Roger Guion, the Prior of Holy Trinity, ordained that two canons of the Priory would pray for his health, and one after his death would pray for the souls of himself and his wife.
 In return John presented the Priory with a gold ring and a "precious stone on a silver chain".
 Grauntsete obtained a licence to erect a chapel in St. Michan's Church, and also to build St. Mary's Chapel on Dublin Bridge itself.